dotnet/docs-maui/docs/get-started/resources.md

 # Resources for learning .NET MAUI

 There are many different resources available for you to use to learn .NET Multi-platform App UI (.NET MAUI).
 There are Microsoft Learn modules, workshops, videos, and podcasts.
-Each vary in their depth, and the topics they cover.
+Each varies in its depth and the topics it covers.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]